AND HOLISTIC CYBERSECURITY

 The Cause - why Zero Trust has become and will remain critical.

-The Network Cloud Ecosystem (shown below), distributed workforces, supply chain and open source software weaknesses means the network perimeter no longer exists to be defended.
+The Network Cloud Ecosystem (shown below), Network as a Service, distributed workforces, supply chain and open source software weaknesses means the network perimeter no longer exists to be defended.

 State-sponsored threats change daily: from Phishing/Ransomware-as-a-Service, Living-off-the-land attacks, lateral movement, insider and supply chain threats, etc. – and that’s just scratching the surface.
 They all prey on the vulnerabilities exposed by creation of the dynamic ecosystem shown above.

 The cause and resulting exploitation above show why Zero Trust principles and strategies, when applied, have become so relevant.
-Although coined more than a decade ago, Zero Trust today represents the only viable defense.
+Although coined more than a decade ago, Zero Trust today represents the only viable defensive approach.